oneconvergence/dkube-examples-internal/tensorflow/object-detection/pets/README.md

 # How to Serve

  1. After the job is *complete* from above step.
 The trained model will get generated inside *Dkube*.
-Link to which is reflected in the *Model* field of a job in *Job* table.
+Link to which is reflected in the *Model* field of a job in *Repos* table.
  2. Click the link to see the trained model details.
  3. Click the *Deploy* button to deploy the trained model for serving.
 A form will display.
  4. Input the unique name say *pet-detector-serving*
  5. Select *CPU* or *GPU* to deploy model on specific device.
 Unless specifically required, model can be served on CPU.
+ 6. Select *Preprocessing* option and Provide preprocessing Docker Image.
- 6. Click *Deploy* button.
+ 7. Click *Deploy* button.
- 7. Click *Inferences* side menu and check that a serving job is created with the name given i.e, *digits-serving*.
+ 8. Click *Inferences* side menu and check that a serving job is created with the name given i.e, *digits-serving*.
- 8. Wait till *status* field shows *running*.
+ 9. Wait till *status* field shows *running*.
- 9. Copy the *URL* shown in *Endpoint* field of the serving job.
+ 10. Copy the *URL* shown in *Endpoint* field of the serving job.

 # How to test Inference
+## Test Inference with dkubectl
 1. To test inference **dkubectl** binary is needed.
 2. Please use *dkube-notebook* for testing inference.
 3. Create a file *pet-detector.ini* with below contents, Only field to be filled in is *modelurl*.
 Paste the *URL* copied in previous step.